scionproto/scion/doc/ControlPlanePKI.md

 ### Revocation Notes

 A revocation note attests that a certificate is revoked.
-A revocation note is either signed by the signing key contained in the revoked certificate, or a separate `Revocation` key.
-The `Revocation` public key may also be specified in the revoked certificate, in which case the corresponding private key must be stored offline and used to sign the revocation note instead of the regular signing key.
+A revocation note is either signed by the signing key contained in the revoked certificate, or a separate `revocation` key.
+The `revocation` public key may also be specified in the revoked certificate, in which case the corresponding private key must be stored offline and used to sign the revocation note instead of the regular signing key.
 The revocation key may also be used to request a new certificate from an issuer.
 It may be stored at